Gesneriad Websites and Organizations

 The website of the African Violet Society of America is a good starting place for information about African violets (Saintpaulia).

-The Texas Aggie Horticulture page has lots of information of interest to indoor gardeners, including a paper on the micropropagation of Chimeral African Violets.
+The Texas Aggie Horticulture page has lots of information of interest to indoor gardeners.

 Wikipedia has a number of gesneriad articles, which vary from brief and superficial, to excellent and in-depth.